VinzDF89/vdf-form-validator-js/README.md

     });

 As asynchronous custom validation, the function declares two additional parameters, resolve and reject, to be called (as functions) to respectively end the validation with success or with failure.

+## Event callback functions

+You can register one or more callback functions for one or more events:

+- **onBeforeValidation**
+- **onValidated**
+- **onFailure**
+- **onCompletion**

+For all of them, you can pass a parameter that will represent the form involved in the validation process.
+Additional callback functions for the same event, can be defined by simply call the function again.
+For example, this is how to register a callback function in case the validation is not successful:

+    VDFValidator.onFailure(function(form) {
+        alert('Something went wrong!');
+    });

+For each of the events, you can remove all the defined callback functions for a specific event, by calling the following methods:

+- **resetOnBeforeValidation**
+- **resetOnValidated**
+- **resetOnFailure**
+- **resetOnCompletion**